naxey/expo-rngh-3720/README.md

-# Minimal Reproducible Example: Swipe Menu Crash
+# expo-rngh-3720

-This is a minimal reproducible example demonstrating a crash issue with the swipe menu functionality using `react-native-gesture-handler`.
+This is an example demonstrating a crash issue with the swipe menu functionality using `react-native-gesture-handler`.

 ## Setup